The Power Behind "Diversity of Plants"

 Great, so we get it, we need to eat more fiber in the form of whole plant-based foods.
 But… how much fiber is really enough?

-A general guideline is to strive to eat at least 30 different plants per week (recommendation from the book “Fiber Fueled” by Dr. Will Will Bulsiewic, which we highly suggest that you read!), but the more the better!
+A general guideline is to strive to eat at least 30 different plants per week (recommendation from the book “Fiber Fueled” by Dr. Will Bulsiewicz, which we highly suggest that you read!), but the more the better.

-If you are one of the unfortunate souls that suffers bloating, gas, and other uncomfortable symptoms from eating things like beans, raw vegetables, and other plant foods, you are in luck.
+If you suffer from bloating, gas, and other uncomfortable symptoms from eating things like beans, raw vegetables, and other plant foods, you are in luck.

 The key here is to start low and go slow with fiber containing plant foods.